Gothic fashion

 Gothic fashion is a clothing style worn by members of the goth subculture.
 A dark, sometimes morbid, fashion and style of dress, typical gothic fashion includes black dyed hair and black clothes.
 Both male and female goths can wear dark eyeliner, dark nail polish and lipstick (most often black), and dramatic makeup.
 Styles are often borrowed from the Elizabethans and Victorians.
-BDSM imagery and paraphernalia are also common.
 Gothic fashion is sometimes confused with heavy metal fashion and emo fashion.